 What about s/p cardiac surgery and chronic decompensated right heart failure?

 We do not have data on whether the pulmonary artery pulsatility index works for patients after cardiac surgery and decompensated heart failure.
 It likely works, but the magic number one may need to be corrected to determine if the RV is failing.
 LVAD patients, for example, had a happy right heart when the PAPi was two or higher.
 Some of us still use the number of one in practice in populations outside of the ones represented in clinical trials.
-Still, we have to be academically honest with ourselves that this is guesswork rather than proven in the data.
+Still, we have to be academically honest with ourselves, saying that this is guesswork rather than proven in the data.

 How to Use PAPi in Practice